fastlane/fastlane/spaceship/docs/TestFlightTesting.md

 Spaceship wraps various APIs using the following pattern:

-A simple `client` and various data models, usually suclassed from a `Base` model (e.g. Spaceship::TestFlight::Base) The `client` is responsible for making HTTP requests for a given API or domain.
+A simple `client` and various data models, usually subclassed from a `Base` model (e.g. Spaceship::TestFlight::Base) The `client` is responsible for making HTTP requests for a given API or domain.
 It should be very simple and have no logic.
 It is only responsible for creating the request and parsing the response.
 The best practice is for each method to have a single request and return the data from the response.